Benin Expedition of 1897: The punitive expedition (February 1897)

-According to Robin Law, the issue of human sacrifices is an extremely sensitive one and prone to bias.
-Law suggests that the reported extent the practice in Benin was exaggerated by the British in order to establish the need for military intervention.
+According to professor of African studies, Robin Law, the issue of human sacrifices is an extremely sensitive one and prone to bias.
+Law suggests that the reported extent of the practice in Benin was exaggerated by the British in order to establish the need for military intervention.

-Historian Dan Hicks has described the punitive expedition's actions during their push to Benin City as democidal, claiming that it involved: "massacres of towns and villages from the air and thus women and children across the whole of the Benin Kingdom, scorching the earth with rockets, fire and mines.
-Primary among the war crimes was the scale of the killing and bombings of civilian targets."
-On 18 February Benin City was captured by the expedition, in spite of its defensive iya.
-The city was set ablaze, although it has been claimed that this was accidental.

 Eight members of the punitive force were recorded as being killed in action during the Benin Expedition; the number of military and civilian casualties amongst the Benin people was not estimated but is thought to have been very high.

 The Benin Expedition was described as such: